BeamMW/docs-gitbook/desktop/sending-beam.md

 # Sending Beam

 As you have probably noticed by now, Beam transactions work slightly differently than other cryptocurrencies.
-However, the sleek and minimalist Beam wallet UI (available on desktop and mobile), makes sending and receiving different payments a breeze.&#x20;
+However, the sleek and minimalist Beam wallet UI (available on desktop and mobile), makes sending and receiving different payments a breeze.

 Each payment, e.g.,[ transaction type](https://app.gitbook.com/@beamx/s/desktop-wallet-user-guide/\~/drafts/-McGeEd59nhcQ7IuTcTQ/receiving-beam#transaction-types) incurs different fees and utilizes different addresses.
 Be sure to understand the differences before sending out your Beam coins!